 Antelope Canyon is a slot canyon in northern Arizona, one of the most popular tourist destinations in the state.
 The canyon is known for its stunningly smooth sandstone walls that change color with the light, making for fantastic photographic opportunities.

-The area has become a popular stop on the Grand Circle Tour Route, and guided tours are available that take visitors through its 10-mile length.
+The area has become a popular stop on the Grand Circle Tour Route, and guided tours that take visitors through its 10-mile length are available.
 Tourists can visit two main Antelope Canyons – Lower Antelope Canyon and Upper Antelope Canyon.

 Lower Antelope Canyon is the more popular of the two, and it’s located a few miles downstream from the town of Page, Arizona.
 It’s accessible to visitors via a short walk from the parking lot and offers some amazing views of the canyon walls.